akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 To access the bulk actions, go on the Product grid, **select at least one product** and click on the `Bulk actions` button, at the bottom of the grid.

 # Available bulk actions
-Here’s the list of the bulk operations available in the PIM (Community and Enterprise Editions):
+Here’s the list of the bulk operations available in the PIM:
   - **Edit attributes values**: Edit the attributes values of your selection of products.
 For instance, set a new release date or a new value for an attribute.
-  - **Add attributes values (_since 2.2_)**: Add values for the multivalued attributes on your selection of products.
+  - **Add attributes values**: Add values for the multivalued attributes on your selection of products.
 For instance, add a collection or an asset.
   - **Change family**: Choose/change the family of the selected products.
   - **Change status (enable/disable)**: Edit the status of one or several products, enable or disable products.
   - **Add to groups**: Add your selection of products to one or more groups.